shakoori-naeimeh/PokemonBattle/README.md

 When battle ground is set then we set its status to `ready`.
 When the player clicks the `Start Battle` button, the log sentense is shown in Battle Log box.

-## What's missing:
+## With more time I would:
-- Tests
+- Add tests
-- Proper handling of loading and error states
+- Handle loading and error states properly
-- Implement of pagination for the `getPokemons` query to get the next page of pokemons when the fetched ones are all used
+- Implement pagination for the `getPokemons` query to get the next page of pokemons when the fetched ones are all used